finom/vovk/README.md

 Next Wednesday offers a range of features to streamline your Next.js routing experience:

-- Build a clear and beautiful structure for your REST API code.
+- Build a clear and beautiful structure for your REST API code with Next.js App Router.
 - Elegant decorator syntax (all HTTP methods are available).
 - Custom decorators for varied needs are supported.
 - Direct data return from the handler (`Response` or `NextResponse` usage isn't required).